In this post:

 Only select the check box next to the “truck” image shown at the bottom of this page if you do NOT have a storefront for customers visit to render services/products.

 Step 6: Business phone number & website link

 Make sure your business phone number and website address are correct and up-to-date on this next page.
 Again, if any of this information is inaccurate, update as needed then click Next.

 Congratulations!
 You have now successfully claimed your Google Business listing!

 How to verify your business on Google

-Now that you’ve claimed your business, the next important step is to verify your business listing with Google.
+Now that you’ve claimed your business, you might ask, “Do I need to verify my business with Google?”
+The answer is yes, and it’s the next important step in claiming your Google business listing.
 This step proves to Google that you own the business and gives you the ability to manage the information on your page, respond to customer reviews, upload photos, get your business found in search results, and more.

 Please note: If you are claiming an “Unclaimed” Google Business listing, you will see the page shown above.
 Click Continue to choose from the verification options.

 If you are claiming a Google Business listing that is currently Claimed and Managed by someone else, (for example; marketing manager, webmaster, previous employee, etc.) please scroll down to “What to do if someone has already claimed your Google business listing.”